ComCat1/TermanalConect4-/README.md

 opponent.
 It's a simple yet addictive game and is a perfect way to have fun during your downtime.

 Features:
-Gameplay Statistics
+Gameplay Statistics,
-Machine vs Machine
+Machine vs Machine,
-Player VS AI
+Player VS AI,
-Prediction %
+Prediction %,
-Terminal Colour
+Terminal Colour,

 Coming Soon:
 Player VS Player